Liover Peguero Preview, Player Props: Pirates vs. Braves

-After going 0-for-3 in his most recent game, Liover Peguero and the Pittsburgh Pirates face the Atlanta Braves (who will hand the ball to Dylan Dodd) at 7:20 PM ET on Saturday.
+The Pittsburgh Pirates, including Liover Peguero and his .526 slugging percentage over his past 10 games, battle starting pitcher Allan Winans and the Atlanta Braves at Truist Park, Sunday at 1:35 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Braves.
+In his most recent game, he hit a home run while going 1-for-4 against the Braves.

 Liover Peguero Game Info & Props vs. the Braves